bytesbysophie/ibm-article-recommendations/README.md

 3. [Authors and Acknowledgements](#Authors-Acknowledgements)

 ## Project Motivation and Description <a name="Project-Motivation"></a>
-This project aims to make article predictions to users based on their own and other users prior reading content interaction.
+This project aims to make article predictions to users based on their own and other users prior article interaction.

 ## File Descriptions <a name="File-Descriptions"></a>
 * data/ contains the data about articles and user interactions with those articles